 Asked if they would swap their own home for another on the renewed estate, interviewees largely replied in the affirmative:

 If it is a leasehold swap, yes.
 If the option that they had for us was a leasehold swap, that was one of the options, then yes, I would say yes… if they can swap this property for the new one they are going to [build], then why not?
-(Love Lane Interview 12,)
+(Love Lane Interview 12).

-Rather than being against estate renewal, leaseholders affirmed that they were against being permanently displaced from the estate: for many, the issue was not about ‘cashing in’ on their asset, but continuing to have a place they could call their own:
+Rather than being against estate renewal, leaseholders were against being permanently displaced from their estate: for many, the issue was not about ‘cashing in’, but to have a place they could call their own:

 So they kept on offering [financial compensation for] the flat, we said we are not interested in money, we want a place to live, you know.
 We are not after the money (Carpenters Interview 13).

-The latter observation implies that those who bought under right-to-buy exhibit a phenomenological understanding of their home and neighbourhood as a ‘comfortable lived space’ rather than a financial investment (see also Davidson & Lees 2010).
+This implies that those who bought under right-to-buy exhibit a phenomenological understanding of their home and neighbourhood as a ‘comfortable lived space’ rather than a financial investment.
 So even if leaseholders receive the market value for their loss of property, this suggests it would be impossible to compensate them for their loss of sense of home and community.
-While clearly many used the right-to-buy as a financial investment to sell and move on, the residents interviewed in this paper demonstrate leaseholders’ attachment to place.
-In some cases, a new place may never feel truly like home, as no matter how many new friends are made or how much better a new house may be, the memories of their original home and neighbourhood will always remind the displaced of their loss:
+Clearly, many leaseholders across the UK used the right-to-buy legislation to buy their property before selling and moving on, but the residents interviewed in this paper did not, demonstrating a more rooted attachment to place.

+In some of interviews, residents stated that a new place would never feel truly like home, as no matter how many new friends they made or how much better their new house might be, the memories of their original home and neighbourhood would always remind them of their loss:

 I mean, I was brought up here, in this area, I have always lived [here].
 It’s the only place… it is more sociable you know, like it has got every multicultural people living here.
 A few of everyone and I like it here.
 And I don't want to move out, my children don't want to move out too.
 And you know it is very hard to find a place.
 Getting used to the place, do you understand?
 (Carpenters Interview 12).

-It is worth restating that all of these leaseholders purchased their property at heavily subsided rates from the council, rather than on the market.
-All were long-term residents in the same, or similar communities to the one in which they currently lived, and were therefore attached to the social and cultural environment of multicultural working class London.
-The paradox here is then that the ‘objective’ social good which can derive from moving to a ‘better’ neighbourhood becomes a form of ‘systemic violence’ – not always a physical violence directly executed by individuals, but one that ‘operates anonymously, systemically and invisibly through the very way society is organised’ (Baeten et al. 2017: 643).
+It is worth restating that all those we interviewed purchased their property at heavily-subsidised rates from the council, rather than via the market.
+All were long-term residents, and were therefore attached to the social and cultural environment of multi-cultural working-class London.

-‘Displacement anxiety’ (Watt 2018) was widely apparent in the three estates where we carried out interviews with leaseholders given none had been offered similar housing by the council under the terms of their existing lease: they were generally offered compensation, something which all of the leaseholders we spoke to felt was wholly inadequate because it was not enough to purchase a comparable property in the immediate area (or even elsewhere) in London:
+‘Displacement anxiety’ (Watt 2018) was widely apparent in our interviews given no interviewees had been offered the means to access similar housing under the terms of their existing lease: they were generally offered compensation, something which all of the leaseholders we spoke to felt was wholly inadequate because it was not enough to purchase a comparable property in the immediate area: